 Magic Takeaways: Orlando Reserves Dominate Pacers to Secure .500 Finish

-INDIANAPOLIS – In their penultimate game before the Play-In Tournament, the Orlando Magic cruised to a 129-115 victory over the Indiana Pacers on Friday night in Gainbridge Fieldhouse.
+INDIANAPOLIS – In their penultimate game before the Play-In Tournament, the Orlando Magic led by as many as 35 points and cruised to a 129-115 victory over the Indiana Pacers on Friday night in Gainbridge Fieldhouse.

 The win, the Magic's 41st this year, secured at least a .500 finish to the regular season for a second consecutive year.
 Orlando last finished above .500 in back-to-back seasons in 2011 and 2012.